u-gohil/React-Template/README.md

 - `yarn start`

-- `yarn test` or `jest` to run example test
+- `yarn run test` or `jest` to run example test

-### 💭Additional Features to Be Implemented
+### 💭Additional Features to be Implemented

-- CLI to give user option of adding on Tailwind/Redux/React Testing-Library
+- Refactor GraphQL to use hooks

+- Fix Lighthouse CI